Bad Debt Accounting in France 2026: Provisions, Write-Offs and VAT Recovery

 First: the VAT-inclusive provision.
 This is the most common error.
 The gross invoice amount is used to calculate the provision.
 The result is a charge inflated by 20% and exposure to a tax reassessment on the VAT portion that should never have been provisioned.

 Second: the overlooked VAT recovery.
-Once the judicial liquidation is closed, VAT recovery is frequently not actioned — through unfamiliarity with the mechanism, or because the file is closed once the loss is booked.
+Once the compulsory liquidation is ordered, VAT recovery is frequently not actioned — through unfamiliarity with the mechanism, or because the file is closed once the loss is booked.
 This is a direct cash loss, often material on receivables of several tens of thousands of euros.

 Third: insufficient documentation.
 A provision not supported by a traced collection trail, a formal notice, a BODACC extract, or a bailiff's report does not survive a tax audit.
 The temptation to create a comfort provision on receivables that are merely overdue is a risk not worth taking.